 In 2019 and 2020, the IHF promoted NGO-led consortia to reinforce and further cultivate the role of reliable national actors in the humanitarian coordination architecture to deliver more cost-effective, culturally appropriate and sustainable humanitarian assistance.
 Throughout 2020, the Fund allocated $32.1 million to support 41 projects of 34 direct recipient partners, largely through multi-NGO consortia.
 Together, these allocations supported 66 partners including UN agencies, international and national non-governmental organizations (NGOs), Red Cross/Crescent Movement, and government counterparts, channeling 94 per cent of funds to NGO partners including 24 per cent to national NGOs.

-In May, the Fund launched the year’s first Standard Allocation to support prioritized 2020 HRP activities in eight sectors that also contribute to the rapidly scaled-up COVID19 prevention and response in Iraq, mainly in out-of-camp and other underserved locations.
+In May 2020, the Fund launched a Standard Allocation, which supported prioritized 2020 HRP activities in eight sectors that also contributed to the rapidly scaled-up COVID19 prevention and response in Iraq, mainly in out-of-camp and other underserved locations.
 The IHF through this allocation utilized the consortium approach aimed at enhancing the participation and response capacity of national partners; a net funding of $3.6 million (30 per cent of the total allocation) was disbursed to national NGOs.
-The allocation funds 20 projects implemented by 42 partners including 20 international NGOs, 16 national NGOs, 5 UN agencies and 1 Red Cross/Red Crescent organization.
-At least 1.2 million people are targeted with humanitarian assistance.
+The allocation funded 20 projects implemented by 42 partners including 20 international NGOs, 16 national NGOs, 5 UN agencies and 1 Red Cross/Red Crescent organization.
+At least 1.2 million people were targeted with humanitarian assistance.